Kevin P. Coughlin: Career

-Coughlin landed his first staff photographer job with the Asbury Park Press in Neptune, New Jersey in late 1991.
-Two years later, he accepted a staff photographer position with New Jersey's largest newspaper, The Star-Ledger of Newark.
-In August 1994 while covering the Woodstock '94 Music and Arts Festival in Saugerties, New York, he was informed by telephone that he no longer had a job.
-Upon returning from Woodstock, he quickly found work freelancing for the New York Daily News and the New York Post where he remained a full-time photographer until the late 1990s.
+Coughlin began his career in the 1980s as an intern for rock music photographer Mark Weiss ("Weissguy"), and went on to photograph the likes of Aerosmith, Bruce Springsteen, Paul McCartney, Black Sabbath, Guns N' Roses, Metallica, Ozzy Osbourne, AC/DC, and five concert tours with The Rolling Stones.
+As a working photojournalist, Coughlin's first staff photographer job was with the Asbury Park Press in Neptune, New Jersey.
+In a course of two years, he earned a staff photographer position with New Jersey's largest newspaper, The Star-Ledger of Newark.
+His last assignment with the Star-Ledger was covering Woodstock '94 in Saugerties, New York.
+Shortly afterwards, he returned to New York City as a freelancer.

-Around 1999, Coughlin made the transition from 35mm film to Digital Single Lens Reflex cameras, one of the first independent photojournalists to do so, and began freelancing for The New York Times.
+In the late 1990s, Coughlin made the transition from 35mm film to Digital Single Lens Reflex (DSLR)cameras, one of the first independent photojournalists to do so, and began freelancing for The New York Times.
 In 2002, he was honored for his visual contributions to The New York Times' Pulitzer Prize–winning series: "A Nation Challenged".
 His work later appeared in two Times-published books: PORTRAITS 9/11/01 and A Nation Challenged: A Visual History of 9/11 and its Aftermath.
 The New York Times won the 2002 Pulitzer Prizes in the Breaking News Photography, Feature Photography and Public Service categories.
 Coughlin was a team member for the latter grouping.

-In 2004 Coughlin returned to the New York Post as a sports photographer and weekend photo editor.
+As the 2000s progressed, Coughlin joined the New York Post as a sports photographer and photo editor.
 He covered mostly professional sporting events and led the Posts coverage for Super Bowl XLII in 2009 and the World Series, also in 2009.
 He also worked on personal projects, such as traveling to Vatican City to cover the funeral of Pope John Paul II in 2005.
 In 2008, he covered the Papal Visit to New York City by Pope Benedict XVI and was an on-field pool photographer for a Papal Mass held at the original Yankee Stadium on April 20, 2008.